'The Peace House' Is All Set For Kim Jong Un's First Summit In South Korea

 Together Kim and Moon will walk to the Peace House, a three-story, gray stone structure built with high-profile summits in mind.
 As construction workers furiously worked on a renovation in advance of Friday, reporters weren't let in to get a look.

 "On the first level there's meeting rooms for lower level delegates, and then a larger meeting on the second level for heads of state type talks.
-On the third floor they have a dining room luncheons and dinners can be held," Van Pool described.
+On the third floor they have a dining room [where] luncheons and dinners can be held," Van Pool described.

 Workers changed the meeting room itself, to include symbolic nods to unity.
 They put up a painting of North Korea's Mount Kumkang.
 They built a new table designed to look like two bridges coming together.
-Even the seating is significant — the two leaders are to sit exactly 2,018 millimeters apart.
+Even the seating is significant — the two leaders are to sit exactly 2,018 millimeters (79.4 inches) apart.

 The agenda includes denuclearization, though definitions of that vary; arriving at some sort of peace framework since the Korean War is technically not over; and improving inter-Korean ties.
 Cameras will be allowed to stream the first handshake, a scheduled tree planting and a dinner banquet at the end of the day.

-"Look, there's a role for spectacle in international diplomacy," says Danny Russel, a vice president at the Asia Society and the top East Asia diplomat for the Obama administration.
+"Look, there's a role for spectacle in international diplomacy," says Danny Russel, a vice president at the Asia Society think tank and the top East Asia diplomat for the Obama administration.

 "Clearly, we're in a charm offensive and Kim Jong Un is seeking to achieve an effect.
 Which is, he's now ready to shift gears and turn to cooperation, turn to economic development and perhaps he's not positioning himself as a responsible party," Russel said.